Podcast: Download

 What about things you can do within a few minutes a day and get some benefit?

-Well, as I talk about here, crossword puzzles isn’t one of them (though they can be fun).
-It also isn’t fiddling with brain games (which have been shown not to work very well).
+Well, as I talk about here, completely crossword puzzles likely isn’t one of them (though they can be fun).
+It also isn’t fiddling with online brain games (which have been shown not to work very well).

 Instead, give these quick activities a try.